InfantEudora/win32_transparent/readme.md

 - [x] Normal Mapping https://youtu.be/hOLLh80hDmw?si=-nQxkodGUvsnA35I

 ### ToDo's

+- [ ] Project camera and cursor throught the camera, in order to figure out where in the grid you are.
+- [ ] Camera isometric / perspective.
 - [ ] eye_position setting is not working on AMD...?
 It doesn't like glUniform3fv to uniforms that arent an array?
 - [ ] Share the texture across contexts?
 - [x] Assign different materials to objects by storing their material index in a sperate VAO.